Documentation

 Triggers

 Triggers are rules attached to a collection that emit named events when conditions are met.
-Two kinds:
+Three kinds:

 - Record triggers — fire on create, update, or delete with an optional condition.
 For example: “Fire